Post-War BAYKO Set Structure

 This is where the first 'controversy' arises.

-The pre-war sets #3 and #4 both had the same range of roofs - 1 x Small, 1 x Medium and 1 Large - dropping the pre-war set #3 would mean that the first 4 post-war sets would be based on increasing roof sizes.
+The pre-war sets #3 and #4 both had the same range of roofs [1 x Small, 1 x Medium and 1 Large] dropping the pre-war set #3 meant that the first four post-war sets could still be based on the inclusion of progressively increasing roof sizes - here the Large Roof.

 Post-war set #3 was therefore based on pre-war set #4.